Smitsjoshi/agi-s-production/README.md

 - **Vision Analysis**: Upload images or PDFs and ask questions about them.
 - **Discover Dashboard**: View trending stocks and news with AI-powered actions.
 - **User Authentication**: Secure user sign-in.
+- **API & Developer Access**: Public API for developers to integrate their own tools/services.
+Webhooks for event-driven workflows.

 ## Upcoming Features